 They Ask, You Answer

-Sheridan’s central idea is radical in its simplicity: answer every question your audience is asking, honestly and thoroughly, and you will never run out of content or traffic.
-He built a multi-million dollar business by writing blog posts that answered the exact questions his customers were typing into Google.
+Sheridan’s idea is radical in its simplicity: answer every question your audience is asking, honestly and thoroughly, and you will never run out of content or traffic.

-For affiliate marketers, this book is a content strategy blueprint.
-Instead of guessing what to write about, you research the questions your audience is asking and answer them better than anyone else.
-Every answer becomes a blog post.
-Every blog post becomes a trust-building asset that drives free traffic for years.
+For affiliate marketers, this is a content strategy blueprint.
+You research the questions your audience is asking and answer them better than anyone else.

 Read this if: You know you need content but have no idea what to write about.